 This data helps inform local government public health expenditure.

 An annual report is published at the end of each year of the MENE survey.
-In addition, a quarterly report is published every 3 months to provide the latest results from the current year of the survey.
+In addition, quarterly reports were published every 3 months from 2010 to 2016 to provide the latest results from the current year of the survey.
+Quarterly reporting was discontinued in March 2016.